 The Data Lake has been designed with due diligence to ensure that any future data sources to be added, regardless of the type of data source, can be handled by the system and it will be just “plug and play”.

 Datameer – Analytics and Reporting Tool

 Once the client decided upon having Datameer as their analytics and reporting tool, InfoTrellis worked with the client for the necessary data preparation work and also built the foundation of their predictive analytics and reporting activities.
-InfoTrellis’ Datameer experts also developed a roadmap with multiple use cases for the client showcasing how Datameer could be used more extensively to gain better customer insights which could help them in taking strategic business decisions.
-This roadmap also acts as a guideline for effective future implementation of Big Data programs, Data governance and tools usage.
+InfoTrellis’ Datameer experts also developed a roadmap with multiple use cases for the client, showcasing how Datameer could be used more extensively to gain better customer insights, which could help them in making strategic business decisions.
+This roadmap also acts as a guideline for effective future implementation of Big Data programs, Data governance, and tools usage.

-InfoTrellis further spent over 100 hours of hands-on classroom training on Datameer for the client business and technology groups for enabling the users to leverage Datameer and perform ad-hoc analytics on their data lake.
+InfoTrellis further spent over 100 hours of hands-on classroom training on Datameer for the client business and technology groups to enable the users to leverage Datameer and perform ad-hoc analytics on their data lake.

-Successful implementation of the Data Lake and Datameer has enabled business to collate data from across different functions and draw insights from it based on analytics being run on top of it.
-This has ultimately resulted in the client being able to better understand customer preferences and provide them with more relevant offers.
+Successful implementation of the Data Lake and Datameer has enabled businesses to collate data from across different functions and draw insights from it based on analytics being run on top of it.
+This has ultimately resulted in the client being able to understand customer preferences better and provide them with more relevant offers.

 Vaishakh.
 R, a skilled Project Manager with 5 years of experience, has successfully led and managed complex projects in Big Data and Master Data Management.